Erzangel/kube-trino-bigdata-ece/project_report.md

 ## Project description

-`TODO`
+Our goal for this project was to **deploy Trino on Kubernetes**, by following four main steps:

+- Creating the Virtual Machines supporting the cluster ourselves, and automating all deployment;
+- Creating the cluster from scratch, through `kubeadm` and not through `minikube`, in a way that would be as close to a real production-grade cluster;
+- Deploying object storage to define a sink from where to consume data from (and Luka conveniently has experience with it!);
+- Deploying Trino on the cluster.

+All in all, this was mainly about **deploying a Kubernetes infrastructure** and **providing it with deployments enabling basic Data Analytics work**.

-> Despite the commit history being slightly inconsistent, all commits have been done as a group and not by a single individual. **From start to finish, we have worked as a group**, and each member is aware of what has been done where, and for what purpose.
+> Despite the commit history being slightly uneven, all commits have been done as a group and not by a single individual. **From start to finish, we have worked as a group**, and each member is aware of what has been done where, and for what purpose.
 The majority of commits from a single account is because we used a single SSH key to push/pull to and from GitHub inside the VM.
 We have tried to add co-authors as much as possible in the commit history regardless.

 ## Disclaimer about the host machine we used